-The housing provisions of the Violence Against Women Act of 2022 (2022), which goes into effect October 1, 2022 unless otherwise noted, provides protections for survivors of domestic violence, dating violence, sexual assault, and stalking who are seeking to access or maintain federally-assisted housing.
+VAWA 2022 is a law that provides protections for survivors of domestic violence, dating violence, sexual assault, and stalking who are seeking to access or maintain federally-assisted housing.
 VAWA 2022 continues VAWA 2013's housing safeguards (as well as the safeguards developed under VAWA 2005) and expands housing protections for survivors.

-Key VAWA 2022 Updates

-- Covering more federal housing programs, including providing a "catch-all" provision for current or later federally assisted housing programs for low- and moderate-income populations; - Protecting the right of tenants, landlords, and others to report crime or seek emergency assistance or based upon criminal activity of which they are a victim or otherwise not at fault, in jurisdictions receiving federal Community Development Block Grant funding; - Requiring the federal agencies with housing programs subject to VAWA to establish a process to review compliance with VAWA requirements by covered housing providers;
+Key VAWA 2022 changes include covering more federal housing programs, including providing a "catch-all" provision for current or later federally assisted housing programs for low- and moderate-income populations, protecting the right of tenants, landlords, and others to report crime or seek emergency assistance in jurisdictions receiving Community Development Block Grant funding, requiring the federal agencies with housing programs subject to VAWA to establish a process to review compliance with VAWA requirements by covered housing providers, and protecting tenants and program participants exercising their rights or participating in processes related to VAWA housing protections from retaliation by their landlords.
+VAWA 2022 also establishes a Gender-based Violence Prevention Office with a VAWA Director.